VESM2VT/Efni/Kennsluefni/Timasetning.md

 ### Issues with delay()
 Avoid the use of `delay()` for timing of events longer than 10’s of milliseconds unless the Arduino sketch is very simple.
 If your application requires that you constantly read/save data from inputs, you should avoid using the delay() function.

 No other reading of sensors, mathematical calculations, or pin manipulation can go on during the delay function, so in effect, it brings most other activity to a halt.
-Dæmi (myndband):  [Timed events and input](https://youtu.be/V27nRZO2-Bk?t=81).
-Note!
-Loops can also be blocking.
+Dæmi (myndband):  [Timed events and input](https://youtu.be/V27nRZO2-Bk?t=136).
+Loops can be blocking.

 <!--
 [Tight Loops and Blocking Code](https://www.youtube.com/watch?v=IyxY1uQyY9U)